unisonweb/unisonweb-org/src/data/blog/posts/2019-11-01-unison-codebase-api/index.md

 We already have the `Link.Term` and `Link.Type` types from [#901](https://github.com/unisonweb/unison/pull/901) to support documentation.
 These are first-class references (i.e. hashes) to Unison terms and types in the codebase, respectively.

+This is a proposal for a Unison API that allows you to manage your Unison codebase from within Unison itself.

 ## Motivating example: refactor a type
 Say we have an ability type with a lot of constructors: